 New Zealand Space Agency

-Set up in 2016, the New Zealand Space Agency is the lead government agency for space policy, regulation and business development.
+Set up in 2016, the New Zealand Space Agency is the lead government agency for space policy, regulation and sector development.

-We are the front door for space activity in New Zealand – the lead government agency for space policy, regulation and business development.
+We are the front door for space activity in New Zealand – the lead government agency for space policy, regulation and sector development.

 New Zealand offers many advantages to industry leaders, research institutions and innovative start-ups.

-The New Zealand Space Agency regulates launch vehicles reaching outer space, launch facilities, high-altitude vehicles and payloads such as satellites through licences and permits.
+The New Zealand Space Agency regulates launch vehicles reaching outer space, launch facilities, high-altitude vehicles and payloads (usually known as satellites) through licences and permits.

 Space is of immense strategic importance around the world, and New Zealand’s unique location and conditions make it an attractive choice for an increasing amount of space activity.